truenas/charts/home/newsly/1.0.2/app-changelog.md

 ### Development

-- chart will now create the config files inside the pods
+- chart will apply the environment variables the values passed from the UI